abs-tudelft/sbd/src/getting-started/openstreetmap.md

 ```
 scala> df.count()
-res1: Long = 18426861
+res1: Long = 130506997
 ```

-It has over 18 million rows already, and this is just the province of Zuid-Holland!
+It has over 130 million rows already, and this is just the Netherlands!

 [openstreetmap]: https://www.openstreetmap.org
 [wiki]: https://wiki.openstreetmap.org/wiki/Main_Page